 Whether you’re an established charity looking to become a 501(c)(3) or you’re looking to create a nonprofit from scratch, you’ll need to understand how to file your taxes as a 501(c)(3).
 The first step is figuring out whether your organization qualifies for 501(c)(3) status.

 In order to qualify as a tax-exempt 501(c)(3) organization, a nonprofit must serve one of the following purposes:

 Types of 501(c)(3) charities

 In order to qualify as a 501(c)(3), your nonprofit will need to do more than serve the public good.

 Because tax-exemption is on the table for 501(c)(3)s, the IRS has strict guidelines for which organizations can claim to be 501(c)(3) charities.
 In general, all 501(c)(3) organizations fall into one of the following two categories: public charities and private foundations.

 When people think of nonprofits or 501(c)(3)s, they are usually thinking of public charities.

-1. At least one–third of its donated revenue must come from public support, aka donations from individuals, companies, or other public charities.
+This means 1/3 of donations to any 501(c)(3) must come from individuals, companies, or other public charities.
 By law, they cannot raise more than a third of their income from unrelated commercial activity of investments.

 2. Private foundation